-- A. INTERIOR CAULKING shall be applied to seal all penetrations through top plates of interior walls, (due to electrical or plumbing), and at tubs, showers, counter tops, bottom of party walls GWB, full perimeter of all exterior walls, and other as shown on Drawings. - B. ALL POTENTIAL INFILTRATION cracks & joints to be caulked.
-Caulking shall be done only by workmen who are thoroughly experienced in this work.
-Exterior caulking shall be applied around windows, doors, vents, utilities, and any other infiltration "crack". - C. IN GENERAL see Drawings for any additional applications.
+- INTERIOR CAULKING shall be applied to seal all penetrations through top plates of interior walls, (due to electrical or plumbing), and at tubs, showers, counter tops, bottom of party walls GWB, full perimeter of all exterior walls, and other as shown on Drawings. - 1.
+IN GENERAL see Drawings for any additional applications.
 Joints and spaces to be caulked shall be dry and free from dust.
 Finished caulking "bead" shall be neat and smooth, free of gaps and sags and run continuously.
 Complete all caulking work and allow to stand for the manufacturer's recommended time period before painting.
-Prime if required before finish coat of paint is applied. - D. Install primer and sealants in accordance with ASTM C 1193 and manufacturer's instructions. - E. Caulking shall apply to sealing of joints less than 3/4 inches in width.
-Any joint in excess of this width shall be filled with a low-expansion closed cell foam insulation or as directed by Architect. - F. Install joint backing to maintain the following joint ratios: - 1.
-Joints up to 1/2 inch Wide: 1:1 width to depth ratio.
+Prime if required before finish coat of paint is applied. - B. Install primer and sealants in accordance with ASTM C 1193 and manufacturer's instructions. - C. Caulking shall apply to sealing of joints less than 3/4 inches in width.
+Any joint in excess of this width shall be filled with a low-expansion closed cell foam insulation or as directed by Architect. - D. Install joint backing to maintain the following joint ratios: - 1.
+Joints up to 1/2 inch Wide: 1:1 width to depth ratio. - 2.
+Joints Greater than 1/2 inch Wide: 2:1 width to depth ratio; maximum 1/2 inch joint depth. - E. Install bond breaker where joint backing is not used. - F. Apply primer where required for sealant adhesion.